letsmakesomething/cue/README.md

 cue
 ===

-Simple framework to load new pages in the browser without refreshing the browser.
+Simple JavaScript to load a new page in the browser without refreshing the browser.
 Cheers!